Gene Gordon, Founder and Executive Director

 …Leading The Way

-Gene Gordon is Founder and Executive Director of Descendants of American Slaves for Economic and Social Justice (DAS/ESJ), headquartered in St. Louis, Mo.
+Gene Gordon is Founder and Executive Director of Descendants of American Slaves for Economic and Social Justice, headquartered in St. Louis, Missouri.

-When Gene was introduced to the work of the Center for Economic and Social Justice (CESJ.org), he felt that “This Is It”- a solution to the problems that Americans and people throughout the world face today.
-CESJ’s “Just Third Way” recognizes that economic and social injustice, systems and policies have created barriers that are maintained by leaders who are disconnected from community life, and that people must organize to change systems and policies to provide equal opportunity, access, power and justice for every person.
+When Gene was introduced to the work of the Center for Economic and Social Justice, he felt that “This Is It” – a solution to the problems that Americans and people throughout the world face today.
+CESJ’s “Just Third Way” recognizes that unjust and exclusionary systems and policies have created barriers that are maintained by leaders who are disconnected from community life.
+To dismantle those barriers, people must organize to change systems and policies to provide equal opportunity, access, power and justice for every person.
 To that end, Gene Gordon has worked every day to spread the ownership message and solutions to leaders and ordinary citizens alike.

 Norman G. Kurland, J.D.